 Investing is an important part of financial planning, especially when it comes to retirement.
 Whether you have an IRA, 401(k), mutual funds, or dabble in the stock market, you’re an investor!
-While it’s great that you’ve started investing, there are a few common investing mistakes to avoid.
-ACCC explains what they are and how to avoid them.
+While it’s great that you’ve started investing (our credit counseling advice is to always start sooner rather than later), there are a few common investing mistakes to avoid.
+ACCC is here to explain what they are and how to avoid them.

 Common Investing Mistakes to Avoid

 As an investor, you’ll have good days and bad days.
 One of the most common investing mistakes is making emotional rather than rational decisions with your investments.
 Buying and selling based on day-to-day changes in the market is not a good idea.
 Remember to focus on the bigger picture.
 Investing is for the long-term, so a bad day or even a bad month for your investments isn’t forever.
 The worst thing you can do is withdraw your money out of fear when the market is down and then miss out when the market goes back up.